happynger/42projectGen/README.md

 **If you are planing on working on any of the lab's machines you will need to install _brew_**

-For instructions about brew slack marvin '!brew'
+For instructions about brew slack marvin `!brew`

 [Openssl](http://brewformulas.org/Openssl)